-With a single Unified CM running the Cisco Extension Mobility application, the maximum cluster-wide capacity is 250 logins and/or logouts per minute with an MCS 7845-H2/I2 or MCS 7845-I3 server, or with a virtual machine using an equivalent OVA.
+With a single Unified CM running the Cisco Extension Mobility application, the maximum cluster-wide capacity is 250 logins and/or logouts per minute when the Unified CM node is deployed with the 7,500-user or 10,000-user VM configuration.
 Cisco Extension Mobility login and logout functionality can be distributed across a pair of subscriber nodes to increase login/logout cluster capacity.
-An SLB device can be used, or to manually distribute the EM load evenly between the two subscriber nodes, the phones should be divided into two groups, with one group of phones subscribed to an EM phone service pointing to one of the subscriber nodes and the other group of phones subscribed to a second EM phone service that is pointing to a second subscriber node.
-When the EM load is distributed in this way, evenly between two MCS 7845-H2/I2/I3 servers or two virtual machines using an equivalent OVA, the maximum cluster-wide capacity is 375 sequential logins and/or logouts per minute.
+A load balancer device can be used, or to manually distribute the EM load evenly between the two subscriber nodes, the phones should be divided into two groups, with one group of phones subscribed to an EM phone service pointing to one of the subscriber nodes and the other group of phones subscribed to a second EM phone service that is pointing to a second subscriber node.
+When the EM load is distributed in this way, evenly between Unified CM nodes using the 7,500-user or 10,000-user VM configuration, the maximum cluster-wide capacity is 375 sequential logins and/or logouts per minute.

 Note The Cisco Extension Mobility service can be activated on more than two nodes for redundancy purposes, but Cisco supports a maximum of two subscriber nodes actively handling logins/logouts at any given time.

 Note Enabling EM Security does not diminish performance.